 Wage Setting in Multiproduct Firms (with Michael Irlacher, Michael Koch, and Luca Macedoni)

-This paper identifies product scope as a new determinant of firm-level wage markdowns.
-Using Danish matched employer-employee data, we document a negative elasticity between wages and scope, which has a similar magnitude to the firm-size wage premium but the opposite sign.
+This paper reveals a new determinant of wage markdowns at the firm level, namely, the product scope.
+Using matched employer-employee data on Danish manufacturing firms, we document a negative elasticity between wages and firm scope, which is of a similar magnitude but opposite sign to the firm-size wage premium.
 Additional empirical evidence suggests that workers are compensated by increased job security at multiproduct firms.
-We rationalize the scope wage discount using a theory where workers value the internal labor market, as they can switch across product lines instead of leaving the firm.
-This flexibility makes product scope an amenity, giving multiproduct firms monopsony power to offer lower wages.
+We rationalize the scope wage discount using a theory in which workers value the internal labor market offered by multiproduct firms, as they can switch across product lines instead of leaving the firm.
+This internal flexibility makes product scope an amenity in itself, giving multiproduct firms the monopsony power to offer lower wages.
+Our findings have important implications for understanding labor market dynamics in times of rising concentration, especially from the contributions of large multiproduct firms.